 For a free legal consultation, call (310) 896-2723

-The reason assault and battery often go together is that usually, an assault will occur first and then a battery.
-For example, if someone tells another person they will throw a bottle at them, they have committed assault.
-If they then go on to throw that bottle, and actually hit another person, then they have committed battery.
+For instance, if someone tells another person they will throw a bottle at them, they have committed assault.
+If they then go on to throw that bottle and it actually hits the person, then they have committed battery.

 People are often arrested on charges of assault without any charge of battery because they threaten violence but do not carry it out.
 This can happen if either party walks away or if the aggressor is held back before they commit a violent act.